Conviva/conviva-ios-appanalytics/README.md

 # Custom event tracking to track your application specific events and state changes
 Use trackCustomEvent() to track all kinds of events.
 This API provides 2 fields to describe the tracked events.
-  * eventNamem  - Name of the custom event.
+  * eventName  - Name of the custom event.
   * eventData  – Any type of data in string format.

 The following example shows the implementation of the 'onClick'